Maryland online sports betting is off to a promising start, with plenty of positive signs for an emerging market.

 Almost $71 million of December’s wagering activity was the result of promotional play, according to the Maryland Lottery & Gaming Control report.

-These free bets won’t last forever, though.
+These bonus bets won’t last forever, though.
 Online sportsbook operators have a 12-month grace period for taxable revenue, at the end of which point promotional play is no longer deductible.

 Projections suggest that this will ultimately lead to the state increasing tax revenue come 2024.